 By incorporating laptops into public school classrooms, teachers can enhance the curriculum, providing students extensive research opportunities, access to up-to-date information, and many other learning benefits.

 As ERIC Digest further reveals, several leading computer companies have actively engaged in research to evaluate the benefits of laptops in public schools.
 In examining the perks, researchers and instructors report educational advantages, such as:

-- Textbooks are expensive and often outdated, but with laptops, students can engage in up-to-date research through the internet.
+- Textbooks are expensive and often outdated, but students can engage in up-to-date research through the internet with laptops.

 - Students can reinforce their lessons through their laptop's technological tools, including study games, class-specific discussion blogs, and other digital resources.

-- Students are able to edit and correct their writing with greater ease, as the laptops provide students with instant dictionaries, spell checking tools, and thesaurus resources.
+- Students can edit and correct their writing with greater ease, as the laptops provide students with instant dictionaries, spell-checking tools, and thesaurus resources.

 - Students can become versed in technological tools, which will help provide students with greater preparation for their technology-based careers in the future.

-- To provide students with these benefits, schools with laptop programs are experimenting with various strategies.
-Specifically, according to ERIC Digest's report on Microsoft's ongoing study of "Anytime Anywhere Learning," public schools and students can benefit from five specific usage models.
+- Specifically, according to ERIC Digest's report on Microsoft's ongoing study of "Anytime Anywhere Learning," public schools and students can benefit from five specific usage models.
 The five usage models of common public school/classroom laptop programs include:

 - Mixed combinations of the aforementioned models

 Laptops in Action: How Public Schools Are Making the Technology Work